-- Remove the tips from the chilli peppers.
+- Remove the stems from the chilli peppers.

 - Blend the roughly chopped onion, garlic, ginger and chilli peppers to form a paste.

-- Add half of the ghee to a wide pan and add in onion puree.
+- Add the ghee to a 30cm or 12" skillet or pan with a lid over a medium heat and add in onion wedges.

-- Pour in the water, add the fenugreek, sugar, tomato puree and season with salt.
+- Pour in the water and add the fenugreek and diced tomato then season with salt.

 - Mix to combine and add a lid and cook covered on low for an hour.